Categories

 1. The income for the property over the forthcoming financial year should be assessed and estimated.
 As part of that process, you should check all of the leases relating to the tenants within the tenancy mix.
 Estimates will be required for the rent reviews and lease expiry dates for each tenancy.
 The estimates will be entered into the property budget.

-2. It is wise to get an up to date profile of the prevailing property market locally.
-Third-party information from a property valuer is useful in this situation.
-They can advise you regards levels of current market rental, together with estimates of market rental change in the upcoming 12 month period.
+2. It is wise to get an up-to-date profile of the local property market.
+That will include facts about customer base changes and competing properties.
+Third-party information from a property valuer is helpful in this situation.
+They can advise you regarding levels of current market rental, together with estimates of market rental change in the upcoming 12-month period.

 3. The expenditure on the property will cover a lot of different categories.
-To review the expenditure effectively, you will need financial history of the property over the last few years so you can see the financial results and expenditure escalations as they occurred.
+To review the expenditure effectively, you will need financial history of the property over the last few years to see the financial results and expenditure escalations as they occurred.

-4. Property performance will change seasonally in income based on the rental escalations in the property leases, and the expected vacancies as they occur.
+5. Property performance will change seasonally in income based on the rental escalations in the property leases, and the known or expected vacancies as they occur.
 For this very reason, you need to understand the tenancy mix and the property leases.
-You will also need to establish expectations and assumptions as they relate to lease occupancy.
+You will also need to establish expectations and assumptions relating to lease occupancy.

-6. If you are working with or managing older properties, allowances will need to be made in the budget regards refurbishment and renovation.
-Renovation activity usually creates rental reduction whilst the renovation is underway.
+7. If you are working with or managing older properties, allowances will need to be made in the budget regards refurbishment and renovation.
+Renovation activity usually reduces rental costs while the renovation is underway.
 This assumption should be entered into the property budget.

-9. Allow for the landlord costs and expenses to be incurred in the leasing in any vacant premises.
-Those expenses would normally include legal costs, leasing commissions, incentives, and landlord Capital Works.
+10. Allow for the landlord costs and expenses to be incurred in the leasing of any vacant premises.
+Those expenses would generally include legal costs, leasing commissions, incentives, and landlord capital works.

 These and other items will impact the creation of your property budget.
 For this very reason, property managers need to prepare for the budget well in advance and work through the property operational factors as part of the budgetary process.